Skip to content

 • use retained earnings where at all possible;

-• if your startup does not have sufficient capital, you should use debt financing; and
+• if you do not have sufficient capital, you should use debt financing; and

 • as a last resort, you should raise equity capital.